What is Hexane?

-- Hexane undergoes combustion reaction readily to form carbon dioxide and water molecules.
+- Hexane undergoes combustion reactions readily to form carbon dioxide and water molecules.

 2C6H14 + 19O2 → 12CO2 + 14H2O

-- Hexane being a higher hydrocarbons undergo thermal cracking forms more than one hydrocarbon.
+- Hexane being a higher hydrocarbon undergo thermal cracking forms more than one hydrocarbon.

 C6H14 (on thermal cracking) → C4H10(butane) + C2H4(ethene)